matpalm/diy_twitter_client/README.md

 ### part four: the actual learning

-this is the next thing to do!
+first version of a DEAD simple classifier based on word occurences is done...

+> $ ./word_occ.rb

+will check each unrated tweet and either give it [+] [-] or [ ]

 ## TODOs semi prioritised...
+- hook up semi supervised version or word occurences
+- convert word occurences to use redis (when required)
+- remove idea of another set of data for people you really dislike; there's enough negative training data in the people you like as it is...
+- work out best way to hook the classified as to-read ones higher into the ./read_tweets queue
 - make crawler not do a loop but instead stop when it gets to one that has time > process start time, can then run 2+ at same time (as long as pop next is atomic)
-- hook up something dead simple for classification; even word occurences to start with
-- hook up semi supervised version
-- work out best way to hook the classified as to-read ones higher into the ./read_tweets queue
 - expire friends list lookup, after a day/week/whatever should refetch
 - work out how to have the author of highly rated tweets have their friends more likely to be added to the crawl
 - use since_id in ./fetch_new_tweets.rb to avoid getting same tweets again and again